DEV Community

 What is Barrierless

 Barrierless is a command-line tool designed to break down language barriers by providing seamless translations from one language to another.
-Powered by GROQCloud, this tool allows users to quickly translate text into their desired target language, making communication across different languages effortless.
+Powered by GROQCloud, this tool allows users to quickly translate text files into their desired target language, making communication across different languages effortless.

 Features